 - Pediatric palliative care: The program provides palliative care to seriously ill pediatric inpatients at the University of Minnesota Amplatz Children's Hospital.
 A palliative care physician is available to work with the pediatric clinical team to develop an individualized care plan that incorporates patient and family goals for symptom management, decisionmaking, and planning for care outside the hospital.
 In addition, specialists in poetry, art, and music therapy work with pediatric patients to facilitate other means of communication for children and reduce distress.
 The pediatric team and families work together to develop an end-of-life care plan.

 - Outpatient palliative care: In response to requests from physicians, patients, and family members, the palliative care program created the first outpatient palliative care clinic in Minnesota in 2005.
 The clinic provides palliative care consultation, support, and counseling for patients and families who would not otherwise have access to palliative care professionals.
-As of 2011, palliative care consultants also see patients as part of the comprehensive approach to patients with urological cancers.

 - Perinatal palliative care: Information provided in August 2012 indicates that families facing a diagnosis of a possible or probable life-limiting diagnosis are offered perinatal palliative care at the University of Minnesota Amplatz Children's Hospital.
 The goal of this program is to provide family-centered care that provides a continuum of medical, psychosocial, and spiritual support through diagnosis, pregnancy, delivery, and death or transition to home.
 Parents participate in creating a plan consistent with their goals and wishes.
 Genetic counselors and perinatologists refer patients to the perinatal palliative care program.